 We are getting creative with mistletoe this month!
-For our November collection, Meagan used a few new craft products from our online shop to make some mistletoe napkin rings as well as this felt mistletoe wreath.
+For this month’s collection, Meagan used a few products from our online shop to make some mistletoe napkin rings and this felt mistletoe wreath.
 This is a great winter wreath that is easy to make and will last you through the years.

 Just follow our tutorial to make your own version!

 We have really loved making our own berries lately to use in fall and winter decor.
 To make berry sprays or add berry details onto your wreaths or into arrangements, you can use different sizes of our paper-spun balls.
 These are easy to paint any color you prefer or you can leave them the natural white.
 We also have several colors of 1cm wool felt balls that are a perfect match for any felt project.
 For this wreath, you could use the merlot, pomegranate, or the natural cream color of wool balls to contrast the shades of green felt leaves.